-Before joining RWJF, Costello served as vice president for external relations, business development, and government affairs for the Please Touch Museum in Philadelphia, Pa.
+Before joining RWJF, Joe served as vice president for external relations, business development, and government affairs for the Please Touch Museum in Philadelphia.
 In this role, with his focus on market and business development, he helped the Museum exceed all of its earned income goals for the first time in its history.
 “Please Touch had a major focus on early childhood development, an area that is receiving an increasing amount of attention as we work toward a Culture of Health.”

 A native of Ridley Township, Pa., he and his family reside in West Chester, Pa., where he enjoys running, soccer and, of course, playing the guitar.